 Personal issues, such as bereavement or financial worry, can induce it.
 As can workplace conditions, like disruptive shift patterns, difficult team dynamics, and a lack of autonomy.

 Technology has a role, too.
-The rise of telecommuting, for example, has increasingly led people to feel "out of sight, out of mind," despite the parallel growth of social media.
+Remote working, for example, has increasingly led people to feel "out of sight, out of mind," despite the parallel growth of social media.

 Why Does Loneliness at Work Matter?

 Although loneliness might seem like a personal or trivial issue, to many people it's anything but.
-A 2010 study reported that more than 40 percent of adult Americans feel lonely.
+A 2020 study reported that three in five adult Americans feel lonely.
 Some commentators suggest that we are experiencing a loneliness epidemic that could pose serious health risks.

 Research undertaken in 2015 shows that loneliness can be worse for your brain and your body, over time, than alcohol and smoking.
 But when loneliness strikes at work, it becomes as much a business issue as a health issue.
 It affects not just how you feel, but how you perform.